gavingroovygrover/qu/README.md

 By making semicolons optional at line ends, Go departs from other C-derivative languages by allowing newlines to determine semantics in some places in the code.
 It doesn't require the code to have any newlines, though, even though its style guide and `gofmt` utility recommend their use.
 For the other whitespace, however, Go does require spaces (or tabs) in the syntax to determine semantics.

 Qu extends the optionality of newlines to the other whitespace, enabling a Go program to be written without any whitespace.
 It does so by introducing one small prohibition to Go's syntax: prohibiting the use of Kanji in identifier names.
 We then use the Kanji as aliases for Go's keywords, special identifiers, and package names in a modified syntax.
-Because all of the approx 75,000 Kanji available in Unicode has an implied space both before and after it in the Qu grammar, this allows Qu code to be written without any spaces or tabs, as well as newlines.
+Because all of the approx 80,000 Kanji available in Unicode have an implied space both before and after it in the Qu grammar, this allows Qu code to be written without any spaces or tabs, as well as newlines.

-As an added bonus, when a program is written using Kanji in all places it's permitted in the code, any of the 25 Go keywords can be used as identifier or label names, so a dedicated Qu programmer doesn't need to know any Go-specific exceptions to code.
-And the Kanji, unlike other non-Ascii characters like `÷`, `≥`, or `←`, are easily enterable via the many IME's (input method editors) available from China and Japan that ship for free on Linux and Windows.
+As an added bonus, when a program is written using Kanji in all the places it's permitted in the code, any of the 25 Go keywords can be used as identifier or label names, so a dedicated Qu programmer doesn't need to know any Go-specific exceptions to code.
+And the Kanji, unlike other non-Ascii characters like `÷`, `≥`, or `←`, are easily enterable via the many IME's (input method editors) available for Chinese and Japanese that ship for free on OS's such as Linux and Windows.

 ## Usage